This holds the segmentize

 julia

-import GeometryOps: GeodesicSegments, _fill_linear_kernel!
+import GeometryOps: GeodesicSegments, _segmentize, _fill_linear_kernel!

 import Proj